Case Study

 All key utilities were upgraded as a result of the renovation.
 During this facility upgrade, the impact of new equipment on utility needs and costs was evaluated.
 The utility team measured the existing electrical load of the facility and compared that to the load that would be needed for the new equipment.
 It was determined that the new equipment would require much more amperage to operate.
 Approximately 1,800 amps for the ammonia refrigeration system and an additional 1,000 amps for the process equipment were added, requiring a new electrical power service entrance.
 The increased power boosts electrical capacity at the facility by 15%.

-Our team had to calculate how Tyson could split the existing electrical infrastructure and establish new lines, feeds and panels for new switchgear, which would take up quite a bit of space.
+Our team calculated how the confidential client could split the existing electrical infrastructure and establish new lines, feeds and panels for new switchgear, which would take up quite a bit of space.
 The team knew there would be a significant variance in cost depending on where the switchgear and lines would be installed.
 To minimize costs, an abandoned utility room was used for the upgraded electrical installation.

-The new processing line that made twice the product also made twice the waste.
+By making twice as much product, the new processing line also made twice as much waste.
 As a result, the team made significant updates to the domestic water system.
 Both hot and cold water for washdown and drains were affected.
-Floors were demolished and rebuilt, drain piping was redone and drains were relocated so they would be closer to the new equipment.
+Floors were demolished and rebuilt, drain piping was redone, and drains were relocated so they would be closer to the new equipment.

 Laser Scanning Saves Time